 Historical data may not be a reliable indication for the future risk profile of the Fund.
 The risk category shown is not guaranteed and may shift over time.
 The lowest category does not mean 'risk free'.
 This indicator is not a measure of the risk that you may lose the amount you have invested.
 We have calculated the Fund's risk and reward category, as shown above, using the methods set by European Union rules.
-As of 31 December 2020 the Fund is in category 3 (denoting lower risk, but with the potential for lower rewards) because it invests primarily in Cat Bonds, the value of which can fluctuate considerably.
+The Fund is in category 3 (denoting lower risk, but with the potential for lower rewards) because it invests primarily in Cat Bonds, the value of which can fluctuate considerably.